-The case manager (CM) is the primary entity responsible for monitoring implementation of the Individual Service Plan (ISP), the participant's health and welfare, and compliance with HCBS settings requirements.
-The CM conducts ongoing monitoring through face-to-face visits, telephone and electronic contacts, review of incident reports, review of provider and therapist reports, and review of Health Care Authority (HCA) Prior Authorization (PA) reports.
+The nurse case manager (NCM) is the primary entity responsible for monitoring implementation of the Individual Service Plan (ISP), the participant's health and welfare, and adherence to HCBS settings requirements.
+The NCM works directly with the participant and/or guardian through face-to-face, electronic, and telephone contact to assess, plan, implement, and evaluate services.

-Additional monitoring is conducted by the Health Care Authority's Division of Health Improvement (DHI), Quality Management Bureau (QMB).
+Additional monitoring is conducted by the Health Care Authority's (HCA) Division of Health Improvement (DHI), Quality Management Bureau (QMB), and by the HCA MF Waiver program manager.